AndySchroder/StaticWire/README.md

 - Only supports IPv4.
 - Only supports /32 prefix sizes (single IP address).
-- Need to manually pay for each month's rent.
 - Server source code has not yet been published.